mmaelicke/scikit-gstat/docs/technical/direction.rst

 the triangle uses the bandwidth and the compass does not.

 The :class:`DirectionalVariogram <skgstat.DirectionalVariogram>` has a
-function to plot the current search area.
-As the search area is specific to the current poi, it has to be defined as the index of the coordinate to be used.
-The method is called
-:func:`search_area <skgstat.DirectionalVariogram.search_area>`.
-Using random coordinates, the search area shapes are presented below.
+function to plot the effect of the search area.
+The method is called :func:`pair_field <skgstat.DirectionalVariogram.pair_field>`.
+Using random coordinates, the visualization is shown below.

 .. ipython:: python
     :okwarning: